BlueSquare23/web-lgsm/docs/DESIGN.md

   * User: Model for holding user information.
 Permission, Username, Pass Hash, etc.
   * GameServer: Model for information about individual game servers.
 Install Path, Name, Install Type, Install Host, etc.

-- **Basic App Structure**:
+- **Basic App Dir Structure**:
 ```
-app/
+app
-├── api.py                  # Houses all API logic.
+├── application                  # Application Layer Classes
-├── auth.py                 # Houses setup, login, & add/edit user pages.
-├── cmd_descriptor.py       # Houses CmdDescriptor class for creating command description objects.
+│   └── use_cases
+├── container.py                 # Main Composition Root - Wiring Code
-├── database.db             # Sqlite DB file for project.
+├── database.db                  # Sqlite Database
-├── forms.py                # Houses Flask-WTF form classes for form handling & validation.
-├── __init__.py             # Main entrypoint for app.
-Set's up app, db, imports route blueprints, etc.
-├── models.py               # Houses main Flask SqlAlchemy db classes.
-├── processes_global.py     # Houses global singleton dict of ProcInfoVessel objects.
-├── proc_info_vessel.py     # Houses ProcInfoVessel class for creating proc_info objects.
-├── specs
-│   └── api_spec.yaml       # Swagger API Docs yaml spec sheet, used for building interactive swagger docs.
-├── static
+├── domain                       # Domain Layer Classes - Entities + Repository Adapters
-│   ├── css
+│   ├── entities
-│   │   └── main.css        # For custom non-bootstrap CSS.
+│   └── repositories
+├── extensions.py                # Flask Extensions
+├── infrastructure               # Infrastructure Layer Classes
-│   ├── img
+│   ├── persistence
-│   │   ├── ...
+│   │   ├── models               # SqlAlchemy Models
-│   │   └── favicon.ico
-│   └── js                  # Javascript dir for vanilla & Jquery scripts.
+│   │   └── repositories         # Concrete SqlAlchemy Repositories
-│       ├── node_modules
+│   ├── security
-│       │   └── @xterm      # Npm Xterm.js library for web terminal.
+│   └── system                   # Other Infra Layer Services
-│       │       └── ...
+├── __init__.py                  # Flask App Factory
+├── interface                    # Interface Layer Classes
+│   ├── auth
+│   ├── blueprints               # Flask Route Blueprints
-│       ├── ...
+│   ├── forms                    # Flask Wtforms Classes
-│       └── update-xterm.js
-├── templates               # Houses Jinja2/HTML templates for app's pages.
-│   ├── about.html
+│   ├── http
-│   ├── add.html
+│   ├── static
-│   ├── base.html
+│   ├── templates                # Jinja2 Templates
-│   └── ...
+│   └── use_cases                # Interface Layer Usecase Factory Module
-├── utils.py            # Houses all the shit I didn't have a better place for.
-└── views.py            # Houses main views blueprints for the app.
-Aka home, add, edit, settings, etc. pages.
+└── utils
+    └── shared                   # Share Module Code
 ```

 ---

 ## 5. Design Decisions

-- **Primary Motivator**: Make it work!
-This project has NOT been well designed.
-  Trying now to do a better job at design now, hence this doc.
-But many aspects of this project have just been assembled until they work.
-So if you see something dumb, and think "why is that stupid" answer likely is because I didn't know any better or was too lazy at the time.
+- **Primary Motivator**: Make it work, then make it better!
+Luckily, more and more it seems we're in the make it better phase!

+- **Why Python / Flask**: Tbh because I wanted to use python and had a little bit of familiarity with Flask already and so just started building it out in that.
+In retrospect, if I would've started with something like Django, I wouldn't have had to write as much from scratch or use so many external modules.
+However, I probably also wouldn't have learned as much about the raw bits and bobs that go into building out a web app.
+It all comes out in the wash ¯\\\_(ツ)\_/¯

-- **Why Ansible Connector**: This app needed the ability to create and destroy new system users, setup directories and permissions for them, etc. So lots of sort of system administrative tasks.
+- **Why the Ansible Connector**: This app needed the ability to create and destroy new system users, setup directories and permissions for them, etc. So lots of sort of system administrative tasks.
 I don't want to re-invent the wheel so just went with ansible.
 Problem is, playbooks for this app need to run as root